-The NADSP E-Badge Academyget credit for competency.
+The NADSP E-Badge AcademyGet credit for competency.

-With E-Badges through the online platform Web Courseworks, DSPs and their supervisors can submit specific examples, experience, and education that highlights their achievements and contributions to human services.
+With E-Badges through the online platform Web Courseworks, DSPs and their FLSs can submit specific examples, experience, and education that highlights their achievements and contributions to human services.
 Human service organizations can establish administrative accounts, while users can upload testimonials of their accomplishments for review by NADSP, and then share the resulting E-Badges with others.
 As badges are accumulated, each user is also working toward meeting the requirements for NADSP’s voluntary, national certifications.

 Why are E-Badges important?